 He was the only guy I was so close to till the age of 22.
 He was a nice person, but he had made me believe that I would never be okay on my own.
 During the 4 years of our relationship, he kept telling me - "when we break up, make sure that you date someone as soon as possible, because you need someone to take care of you".
 I believed that he knew me better than I knew myself, and so, I followed his advice.

 A few months after the relationship ended, I met a guy at the gym.
 He behaved like the perfect gentleman and I got carried away.
 Having had low self-esteem since my teenage years, I was super excited that someone actually fell for me.
 I was extremely naive, and having watched a lot of romantic films, I thought that it was "meant to be".

 Everything was perfect for a month, and slowly, the emotional abuse began.
 When a highly sensitive person (me) gets into a relationship with a narcissist (him) there is bound to be abuse.
-(The abuse, which happened on a daily basis, consisted of yelling, taunting, comparing me to other girls, body shaming, making me doubt myself and my abilities, lying/constantly changing stories, manipulating, distancing me from my family and friends, controlling everything I did, and plenty of personal attacks.)
+(The abuse, which happened on a daily basis, consisted of yelling, taunting, comparing me with other girls, body shaming, making me doubt myself and my abilities, lying/constantly changing stories, manipulating, distancing me from my family and friends, controlling everything I did, and other personal attacks.)
 I used to cry for hours every day, due to the abuse, and he used to say stuff like, "The world doesn't need sensitive people like you", which made me feel even worse about myself.

 Turns out, I had lived in a bubble all my life.
 I had read about monsters only in fairytales/novels, and never knew that there were many who walked among men.